Kill Bill: Volume 1

 Kill Bill: Volume 1 is a 2003 American martial arts film written and directed by Quentin Tarantino.
-It stars Uma Thurman as the Bride, who swears revenge on a team of assassins (Lucy Liu, Michael Madsen, Daryl Hannah, and Vivica A. Fox) and their leader, Bill (David Carradine), after they try to kill her.
+It stars Uma Thurman as the Bride, who swears revenge on a group of assassins (Lucy Liu, Daryl Hannah, Vivica A. Fox and Michael Madsen) and their leader, Bill (David Carradine), after they try to kill her and her unborn child.
 Her journey takes her to Tokyo, where she battles the yakuza.